-- While programming in Java, normally we will create an object and will assign values to its data members and perform specific actions related to ii using the methods.
+- While programming in Java, we will normally create an object and assign values to its data members and perform specific actions related to it using the methods.
 The methods are an easy way to combine and perform the specific actions which are required while programming.

 Rules for Object in Java

-- For the declaration of any object, There are no such hard rules but we should follow standard java naming convention while declaring the object name.
+- There are no such hard rules for the declaration of any object, but we should follow the standard java naming convention while declaring the object name.